rjp44/fosdem25slides/README.md

 ### Prerequisites

 You will need to [create an agent on the Aplisay environment](https://aplisay.com/resources/using-the-cli-to-run-persistent-agents), those instructions assume a React app.
-Fot this NextJs app, use a `NEXT_PUBLIC` prefix instead of `REACT_APP`.
+For this NextJs app, use a `NEXT_PUBLIC` prefix instead of `REACT_APP`.
 Use the agent file in `agents`, or make a different one.

 ### Install the deps